RoseMaster3000/fightorflight-aggro/README.md

 - New config options: light_dependent_unprovoked_attack: The aggression system will only work in the dark areas if enabled.(Similar to the spiders in Minecraft, disabled by default)
 - New config options: do_pokemon_defend_creeper_proactive: Player owned pokemon can attack creeper proactively.(Disabled by default.)
 - Combat overhaul
-  - Remove the type effects(levitate for psychic, weakness for fight,etc.)
+  - Remove the type effects(levitate for psychic, weakness for fight,etc. can be enabled again in the config)
   - Give more special effect to different moves
     - Pokemon gain strength after using Power-up Punch, gain weakness and resistance weakened(a new effect added by myself) after using Close Combat,etc.
       - I want to make it easy so the effect level WON'T stack like the core series.